Shinniga/hospital-management-system/README.md

 ## Database Design
 The system uses a relational database to manage patients, doctors, appointments, medical records, and billing.
 ## Agile Methodology
-The project was managed using Scrum with Jira, including epics, sprints, and task boards.
+The project followed the Scrum framework, using Jira to manage epics, sprints, and task boards.
+This approach enabled clear backlog prioritization, improved visibility into progress, and effective collaboration across the team through regular sprint planning, reviews, and tracking.
 ## UML Diagrams
 The project includes Use Case, Class, Sequence, and Activity diagrams to model system behavior and structure.